ozmos/100-days-of-code/r1-log.md

 ###R1D64
 Tried various things to get the production build to work.
 I have a feeling it has something to do with momentjs.

+###R1D65t
+I posted a help query on FCC forum last night and low and behold this morning there was a helpful reply!
+Turns out the problem was one line in my `package.json` file.
+I had given the incorrect address for the homepage.
+So now my pomodoro has been deployed!!
+I fixed a niggling bug this afternoon and claimed my front-end libraries certificate.
+This is a milestone for me in my codeing journey.
+I would like to go deeper into javaScript and React although I would also like to start getting paid as a developer!!
+I will learn how to use wordpress and php, with the goal in mind to return to javascript and react and possibly other frameworks.
+Today I found a cool `nodejs` based CMS called **apostropheCMS**.
+Will keep this CMS in mind for future reference.